samestep/website/src/blog/random-access/index.md

 I ran this on two different machines:

 - A 2020 MacBook Pro with M1 chip, 16 GiB of RAM, and a 1 TB SSD.
 - A Linux desktop with an AMD Ryzen 5 3600X, 24 GiB of Corsair Vengeance LPX DDR4 3000MHz DRAM, and a Western Digital 1 TB 3D NAND SATA SSD.
-Unfortunately the RAM is not all exactly the same:

 ### MacBook

-Here are the results with single-precision floating-point and 32-bit integer indices:

-{{float32int32macbook}}

-Here's single-precision with 64-bit indices; basically the same:

-{{float32int64macbook}}

-Now here's double-precision floating-point and 32-bit integer indices:

-{{float64int32macbook}}

-And finally, here's double-precision and 64-bit indices:

-{{float64int64macbook}}

-Neat!
+{{macbook}}

+As you can see, ...

 ### Linux desktop

-Here are the results with single-precision floating-point and 32-bit integer indices:

-{{float32int32desktop}}

-Here's single-precision with 64-bit indices; basically the same:

-{{float32int64desktop}}

-Now here's double-precision floating-point and 32-bit integer indices:

-{{float64int32desktop}}

-And finally, here's double-precision and 64-bit indices:

-{{float64int64desktop}}

-Again, neat!
+{{desktop}}

+As you can see, ...